 NOTE—The starting spatial stream and the number of spatial streams of the HE TB PPDU transmitted on each RA-RU are 1.

-The More RA-RU subfield is set to 1 to indicate that RA-RUs of the type indicated by the AID12 subfield in this User Info field (see Table 9-51 (AID12 subfield encoding)) are allocated in subsequent Trigger frames that are sent until the end of the TWT SP in which the Trigger frame carrying this field is sent.
+The More RA-RU subfield is set to 1 to indicate that RA-RUs of the type indicated by the AID12 subfield in this HE variant User Info field (see Table 9-51 (AID12 subfield encoding)) are allocated in subsequent Trigger frames that are sent until the end of the TWT SP in which the Trigger frame carrying this field is sent.
 Otherwise, the subfield is set to 0.
-The More RA-RU subfield is reserved if the More TF field in the Common Info field is set to 0.
+The More RA-RU subfield is reserved if the More TF field in the Common Info field is set to 0.[#17450]

 The UL Target Receive Power subfield indicates the expected receive signal power, measured at the AP's antenna connector and averaged over the antennas, for the HE portion of the HE TB PPDU transmitted on the assigned RU and is defined in Table 9-53 (UL Target Receive Power subfield in Trigger frame).